Heather and I had three days to acclimate to the 9 hour time change and we decided to spend that time in Cape Town.

 When visiting any country, I am always curious about the cultural differences regarding child-rearing practices and the attitude towards breastfeeding compared to the US.

-South Africa is an interesting country because it can be viewed in many areas as Western, with a lot of European influence, but there are so many different cultures and subcultures in the country … Keep Reading!!!
+South Africa is an interesting country because it can be viewed in many areas as Western, with a lot of European influence, but there are so many different cultures and subcultures in the country that the viewpoints of the people living within the borders of South Africa are vastly different.

 I spent my 27th birthday in what has now become one of my very favorite cities in the world.